sdruskat/wssspe6-1-resosuma/slides.md

 Slides: https://sdruskat.net/wssspe6-1-resosuma/

 Note:
-# - Going to talk about a model to record activities in the research software sustainability space
+# - Going to talk about a model to record activities in the space where WSSSPE is active, the research software sustainability space
 # - This model can be used to build a classification scheme for research output from the space
 # - And to identify gaps and avoid duplication of efforts